UGC in the Holiday Season

 Now that you’ve made it through the holidays, I’m sure you are ready for a much needed vacation but don’t head to a tropical beach just yet.
 We’ve got some essential things for you to consider when planning for the New Year.

 Your holiday reviews are chock full of useful customer feedback and sentiment.
 You want to gather this content so you can share it with your internal teams for product enhancements, marketing, and more.

-At a minimum, we recommend looking at:
+At a minimum, we recommend thinking about the following:

 These can supply your product managers and marketing team with sound bites to leverage in campaigns.

 These can alert customer service and product development teams about common issues and complaints.